aws-samples/amazon-q-business-code-analysis/cdk/README.md

 ```

 ## Deploying the stack
 To deploy the stack, run the following command.
-Replace the `RepositoryUrl`, `ProjectName` and `QAppUserId` (at the time of writing userId can be anything) parameters with the values you want to use.:
+Replace the `RepositoryUrl`, `ProjectName` and `QAppUserId` (at the time of writing userId can be anything) parameters with the values you want to use:

 ```bash
 npx cdk deploy --parameters RepositoryUrl=<repository_git_url> --parameters QAppUserId=<user_id> --parameters ProjectName=<project_name> --require-approval never